 I am always open to informed corrections of captions of car / driver identification.

-Above: Stan in action in Maybach 2.
-There were 3 Maybachs.
-The original engine for 1 & 2 was a 6 cylinder out of a WWII German Scout car and # 3 had a Chev Corvette.
+Above: Stan in action in The Maybach .
+The Maybach engine was out of a WWII German Scout car .

 Go on to page two of Aussie Road Racing..